rsalmei/clearly/README.md

 ## Clear and accurate real-time monitor for celery

 `Clearly` is an alternative to [flower](https://github.com/mher/flower).
-While I do like it, to me it's not been totally up to the task (pun intended).
+While I do like flower, to me it's not been totally up to the task (pun intended :)).
 Why is that?
-I'd like _actual_ real-time monitoring, filter multiple tasks at once and complete, whole, thorough, comprehensive results!
+I'd like _actual_ real-time monitoring, filter multiple tasks at once, syntax coloring and complete, whole, thorough, comprehensive results!
-And flower needs page refreshes, filter only one task type at a time and truncates results... 😞
+And flower needs page refreshes, filters only one task at a time, displays results as plain strings and on top of that truncates them... 😞

 Ok, `clearly` does provide all that!
-And it works right in the (i)python terminal, has an advanced syntax coloring system, multiple filters and complete results!
+It is actual real-time, has multiple simultaneous filters, an advanced syntax coloring system, and complete non-truncated results!
+Oh, and it works right in the (i)python terminal :)
-It's great to actually _see_ what's going on in your celery tasks, and in real-time!
+It's great to actually _see_ what's going on in your celery tasks, all in real-time!
 So it's great for debugging and demoing.

-Actually, `clearly` does not have an outer process server yet, it is a background thread.
+Now, `clearly` even has an outer process server!
-In the future it will have a proper server, and a Docker image for simple deploying.
+You can always connect to it, and see the last 10,000 tasks, anytime.
-But regardless that, `clearly` is quite complete, and should complement flower nicely.
+This makes `clearly` quite complete, and can even substitute flower entirely.

+It's only missing a Docker image for simple deploying now.
+And a command line to call the client directly from the shell!
+(spoilers :))

 See what `clearly` looks like:
 ![very cool](https://raw.githubusercontent.com/rsalmei/clearly/master/img/clearly_highlights.png)